The Mayor of Erewash 2019/20 is Councillor Sue Beardsley

 The Mayor, as First Citizen, should be accorded due precedence and respect within the Borough.

-A responsible person should meet the Mayor on arrival at the entrance - address him as Mr Mayor - and should introduce him to the host or the assembled company.
+A responsible person should meet the Mayor on arrival at the entrance - address her as Mrs Mayor - and should introduce her to the host or the assembled company.

-If the Mayor is to speak, his toast or reply should appear early on the toast list and any background information should be sent to the Civic Office in advance.
+If the Mayor is to speak, her toast or reply should appear early on the toast list and any background information should be sent to the Civic Office in advance.

-Unless the Mayor occupies the chair he should be seated on the immediate right of the person chairing (assuming Royalty, the Lord Lieutenant or High Sheriff are not present).
+Unless the Mayor occupies the chair she should be seated on the immediate right of the person chairing (assuming Royalty, the Lord Lieutenant or High Sheriff are not present).

-The formal announcement of the Mayor is “His Worship the Mayor of Erewash, Councillor Chris Corbett”.
+The formal announcement of the Mayor is “Her Worship the Mayor of Erewash, Councillor Sue Beardsley”.

-The Mayor will normally be accompanied by the Mayoress and a Chauffeur.
+The Mayor will normally be accompanied by her husband John and a Chauffeur.
 The Chauffeur should be advised of changes to programme, parking and the anticipated time that the event will end.

 Invite the Mayor to your event